Dine & Wine

 Fruit – The Perfect Summer Meal

 The summer is the perfect time to savor fresh fruit.
 Many painters visualized these gifts of nature in their still lifes.
-One such artist was Emilie Preyer (1849–1930), the daughter of the German painter, Johann Wilhelm Preyer (1803–1889).
-Since women were not allowed to enroll in the Düsseldorf Royal Academy of Art, Emilie became her father’s unofficial pupil.
+One such artist was a German painter Emilie Preyer (1849–1930).
+Since women were not allowed to enroll in the Düsseldorf Royal Academy of Art, Emilie became her father’s (who was also a painter) unofficial pupil.
 She devoted herself exclusively to still-life painting.

-Her painting Still-life with Fruit has such wonderfully vibrant colors and rendering of light effects that you want to take the fruit and eat it right away.
-Emilie Preyer often included one or more insects in her paintings, reminding us of the works of Balthasar van der Ast (1590-1656), a Dutch artist.
+Her painting Still Life with Fruit has such wonderfully vibrant colors and rendering of light effects that you want to take the fruit and eat it right away.
+Emilie Preyer often included one or more insects in her paintings – another typical element of summer meals.

 the perfect meal for a summer day, the painting of still-life with fruit, apricots and berries with a wasp Emilie Preyer, Still life with fruit

-Emilie Preyer, Still-life with Fruit, late 19th – early 20th century, Dallas Museum of Art, Texas, USA.
+Emilie Preyer, Still Life with Fruit, late 19th – early 20th century, Dallas Museum of Art, Dallas, TX, USA.

 Because of their short life span, insects in still lifes could have emphasized the transience of life.
 At the same time, they helped to turn these paintings into microcosms.
-Insects offer surprise and delight to the viewer and act as substitutes for viewers, feeling the surfaces, and observing the still life from different angles.
-This type of paintings can have other hidden meanings.
-Here is the Small Guide To Still Life Symbols.
+Insects offer surprise and delight to the viewer and act as viewers themselves, feeling the surfaces, and observing the still life from different angles.

 Trip to the Party